EGI-Federation/impact-report/libs/ALICE/README.md

-# Parsing scientific publications of the ALICE experience
+# Parsing scientific publications of the ALICE experiment

 With this script we will:

-* Use the Beautiful Soap Python library for parsing the HTML ALICE experiment website
+* Use the [Beautiful Soap](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) Python library (v4.9.2) for parsing the HTML ALICE experiment [website](https://alice-publications.web.cern.ch/publications)
 * Produce a list of publications during the period of interest.

 ## Requirements